jethornton/flexgui/docs/source/misc.rst

 Error Viewer
 ------------
-To add an error viewer, add a `QPlainTextEdit` from Input Widgets and name it `errors_pte`:
+To add an error viewer, add a `QPlainTextEdit` from Input Widgets and name it `errors_pte`

 .. image:: /images/error-viewer-01.png
    :align: center

 To clear the error history, add a QPushButton and set the objectName to `clear_errors_pb`.

 To copy the errors to the clipboard, add a QPushButton and set the object name to `copy_errors_pb`.

 .. warning:: The error viewer must be a QPlainTextEdit not a QTextEdit.

 Information Viewer
 ------------------

 To add an information viewer, add a `QPlainTextEdit` from Input Widgets and name it `info_pte`.
 Information messages from MSG, DEBUG and PRINT will show up in the Information Viewer if it exists.

 If `info_pte` is not found and the `errors_pte` is found, then information messages will show up in the Error Viewer.

 To clear the information viewer, add a QPushButton and name it `clear_info_pb`.